marcelchastain/django-resto/README.rst

   plain HTTP, which doesn't provide transaction support, all the more with several hosts.
 However, it targets *eventual consistency*.
 - **Availability**: django-resto generally improves the system's availability by replicating the data on several servers.
-Also, it parallelizes storage actions to minimize response time.
+It parallelizes storage actions to minimize response time.
+It also provides an asynchronous mode.
 - **Partition tolerance**: django-resto is designed to cope with hardware or network failure.
 You can choose to maximize availability or consistency when such problems occur.